ArhamF/portfolio/README.md

 # Portfolio

 This repository contains the source code for my personal portfolio website.
 It showcases my projects, skills, and contact information.
-The site is built using modern web development technologies, with a focus on TypeScript.
+The site is built using modern web development technologies, focusing on TypeScript.

 ## Table of Contents
 - [Introduction](#introduction)